-This tool indicates a researcher’s eligibility to apply for funding in Investigator Grants, Ideas Grants and Synergy Grants in the second round of the new grant program.
-Applications for these schemes will open in late 2020 - early 2021, for peer review during 2021 and funding commencing in 2022.
-This is deemed the '2021 grant round'.
+This tool indicates a researcher’s eligibility to apply for funding in Investigator Grants, Ideas Grants and Synergy Grants in the third round of the new grant program.
+Applications for these schemes will open in early 2022, for peer review during 2022 and funding commencing in 2023.
+This is deemed the '2022 grant round'.

 When using the tool please pay attention to any specific conditions of eligibility stated in the boxes and the footnotes.